-Visit this page from time to time to learn about new units of study, new instructional materials, funding sources for teacher-training and materials, and more.
+Visit this page from time to time to learn about new units of study, new instructional materials, and more.

 If you are wondering about this portrait of Beth, it was created by her granddaughter Haley for the “N page” in her Image-Making alphabet book.

 New Instructional Materials

 After three years in production, the Who Am I?
 Image-Making Research-Based Animal Trifold Instructional Video is finally complete!
 Filmed in Victoria Hanson’s third-grade classroom at Newmarket Elementary School, this video invites viewers into the classroom to watch the entire process unfold.
 With over 6 hours of content, this instructional video contains a comprehensive overview as well as every lesson necessary to facilitating this project in the classroom.
 It is available as part of an instructional video package that also contains a teachers manual, sample trifolds, Image-Making station labels, and additional support materials to insure successful implementation.

 In a continuing effort to provide quality instructional materials to teachers, Beth has created a 30-minute narrated visual overview of the Picturing Writing Research-Based Animal Story Unit.
 Drawing from a wide range of photographs of students engaged in the PW animal story unit, Beth walks teachers step-by-step through the entire research-based narrative process which combines informational reading and writing with narrative reading and writing.
 This new visual resource is available as part of a Picturing Writing Research-Based Animal Story Instructional Video Package.

 In response to COVID-19, we began offering virtual Picturing Writing workshops and weeklong summer institutes in June of 2020.
 During 2020-2021, we have offered virtual afterschool workshop series in several states as well as a virtual summer institutes in South Carolina and North Dakota.
 We have received very positive comments on the virtual workshop experience.